Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 - Black Rock Beach

 - Ulua Beach

 - Polo Beach

 - Five Caves

 Also, the beaches at Turtle Town are considered some of the best beaches on the island!
-Seep reading to find out about each location and learn where to see turtles in Maui!
+Keep reading to find out about each location and learn where to see turtles in Maui!

 Maluaka Beach is often called Turtle Town in Maui because it has a huge population of green sea turtles!
 If you’re looking for places where you can snorkel, this beach is ideal.

-Visitors come from all over the world and find Malauka Beach.
+Visitors come from all over the world and find Malauka Beach Maui.
 It’s a beautiful beach to visit, with serene blue water and colorful marine life.

-To see the maximum number of turtles, walk down the southern part of the Maluaka Beach.
+To see the maximum number of turtles, walk down the southern part of the beach.
 When you’re at the end of the sand, where the coral reef begins, you’re at the right spot.

-If you go snorkeling at Turtle Beach, you won’t just get to see honu in their natural habitat.
-You’ll also see tons of gorgeous tropical fish and underwater plant life!
+If you go snorkeling at Turtle Beach Maui, you won’t just get to see honu in their natural habitat.
+You’ll also see tons of gorgeous tropical fish, marine life, and underwater plant life on the ocean floor!